How to grow Dahlias

 To lift dahlia roots, first cut off the stems just above soil level.
 Then lift by prising in a circle with a broad-tined fork, working well away from the stems.
 After lifting the roots clear of the soil, pick off as much adhering earth as possible.
 Then place the roots upside down in a well-ventilated greenhouse, frame or shed for at least a fortnight.
 During this period they will lose excess moisture and by the time the remaining soil becomes dust dry, they will be ready to be put into winter storage.
 There they should be covered with sacks or straw at night if frost threatens.
 Only in very wet autumns should artificial heat be used, never exceeding 70°F (21°C).

 Every month inspect the tubers and if any parts are rotting, cut them out with a sharp knife.
-Dry the surfaces left with a rag and smear on captan or zineb to prevent further rot.
-Occasionally fumigate with smoke pellets to deal with aphids which may have hatched out in store or bulb flies which sometimes attack the roots.
+Dry the surfaces left with a rag.
+Occasionally look for aphids which may have hatched out in store or bulb flies which sometimes attack the roots.

 Common pests are blackflies in early summer, often migrating from broad beans, greenflies during summer and autumn, thrips and capsid bugs from time to time.

 A difficult pest to control is the red spider mite which may attack some plants in dry seasons, causing yellow mottling.
-Frequent syringeing under the leaves with water and spraying with malathion every ten days is the control routine to follow.
+Frequent syringing under the leaves with water and spraying with an organic formula every ten days is the control routine to follow.

 Earwigs are often a nuisance, eating holes in leaves and flowers.
-These can be controlled if you provide upturned pots, loosely filled with woodwool, straw, hay, etc., and placed on top of the canes or stakes; these should be emptied into boiling water or paraffin.
-Also puff DDT on to young flower buds.
+These can be controlled if you provide upturned pots, loosely filled with woodwool, straw, hay, etc., and placed on top of the canes or stakes; these should be emptied into boiling water.

 Wasps sometimes make damaging attacks on dahlia flower stems and it is usually necessary to destroy the nest completely.

-Years ago dahlia shoots were grafted on to tubers to produce plants, but only research into virus control now employs this technique.
+Years ago dahlia shoots were grafted onto tubers to produce plants, but only research into virus control now employs this technique.
 Nowadays dahlias are commonly propagated from cuttings.
 Tubers are packed close together in boxes of soil in February, put on the greenhouse bench with bottom heat of about 60°F (16°C) and watered.
-When the shoots, produced after some three weeks, are about 2k inches long, they are cut off close to the tuber just below a leaf joint, and after removing the lower leaves, they are inserted into holes round the edge of 3 inch pots.
+When the shoots, produced after some three weeks, are about 2 inches long, they are cut off close to the tuber just below a leaf joint, and after removing the lower leaves, they are inserted into holes around the edge of 3-inch pots.
 The holes are made by inserting a pencil-sized dibber 1} inches deep into the rooting medium in the pots, commonly sand or a mixture of equal parts of peat and sand.
 Five cuttings are placed in each pot.
-The pots are then placed over bottom heat from soil-warming wires, boiler pipes, or paraffin or electrical heating.
-The temperature should be about 60°F (16°C) round the pots.
-Cover the pots by suspending polythene sheeting above them in the daytime, plus brown paper if the sun shines, and spray them gently with water morning and night, removing the covers over night.
+The pots are then placed over bottom heat from soil-warming wires, or electrical heating mats.
+The temperature should be about 60°F (16°C) around the pots.
+Cover the pots by suspending polythene sheeting above them in the daytime, plus brown paper if the sun shines, and spray them gently with water morning and night, removing the covers overnight.
 Do not make the mistake of overwatering the pots during the rooting period, or rotting may take place.
 Add water to the pot only when the sand surface dries out and then dip it in a bucket of water with a finger over the drainage hole until bubbles cease to rise.
 Otherwise, rely on overhead spraying on the cuttings themselves.

 The division of tubers described earlier is the other method of propagation.

-Types of dahlias On January 1st 1966, a new system of dahlia classification came into being.
-As far as Britain is concerned the National Dahlia Society is the authority for domestic classification.
-Periodically the society issues a classified list of varieties showing the type or size to which any named variety belongs There are now ten main groups, some being subdivided into sizes according to flower diameter.
+On January 1st 1966, a new system of Dahlia classification came into being.
+The National Dahlia Society is the authority for domestic classification.
+Periodically society issues a classified list of varieties showing the type or size to which any named variety belongs.
+There are now many groups, some being subdivided into sizes according to flower diameter.
 These include single-flowered, anemone-flowered, collerette, paeony-flowered and miscellaneous (containing such types as orchid-flowered).
-As far as the gardener is concerned the most popular groups are the decorative dahlia, with flat broad petals; the cactus dahlia with petals that roll backwards to form a quill; semi-cactus dahlias, which have part only of their petal length rolled; pompon dahlias, like drumsticks, their flowers having blunt, tubular petals, under 2 inches in diameter; and the new group of ball dahlias which comprise all the previously known groups of medium and large pompons and the similar, but larger, double show varieties, plus any globular shaped varieties which were previously small or miniature decoratives.
+As far as the gardener is concerned the most popular groups are the decorative dahlia, with flat broad petals; the cactus dahlia with petals that roll backward to form a quill; semi-cactus dahlias, which have part only of their petal length rolled; pompon dahlias, like drumsticks, their flowers having blunt, tubular petals, under 2 inches in diameter; and the new group of ball dahlias which comprise all the previously known groups of medium and large pompons and the similar, but larger, double show varieties, plus any globular shaped varieties which were previously small or miniature decoratives.

 Size groups are: pompons one size only; ball dahlias are divided into miniature balls, 2-4 inches, and balls over 4 inches, decorative, cactus and semi-cactus dahlias are each divided into five groups ; miniature, under 4 inches, small, 4-6 inches, medium 6-8 inches, large-flowered 8-10 inches, giant-flowered over 10 inches.
 Bedding dahlias are put where their flower shape designates them.

-Always cut the flowers the evening before and stand them in a cool, dark place in water over night.
+Always cut the flowers the evening before and stand them in a cool, dark place in water overnight.
 Large and giant blooms must have a 2-foot cane tied along the stem when it is cut to prevent the bloom toppling over in transit.
-Common methods of transport include oil or distemper drums with holes drilled round the edge to which the individual blooms can be tied; milk crates with one bloom in each corner resting in a water-filled bottle, or old butcher’s liver tins especially for pompons.
+Common methods of transport include oil or distemper drums with holes drilled around the edge to which the individual blooms can be tied; milk crates with one bloom in each corner resting in a water-filled bottle, or old butcher’s liver tins, especially for pompons.
 It is always advisable to carry flowers to a show in water.